marc-jones/phd_thesis/content/03_winter/04_vernalization_genes.md

 \caption{\textbf{Expression traces for the C genome \emph{BnFLC} genes commonly expressed in the apex of both varieties.}}{The expression values and the 95\% confidence intervals of those expression values as computed by Cufflinks are displayed.
-Variety specific differences in the magnitude of expression at the pre-cold time point are consistent with a role in the vernalization response.
+Variety-specific differences in the magnitude of expression at the pre-cold time point are consistent with a role in the vernalization response.
 In contrast, the expression of the C9b copies is frequently higher across the time series in the spring